Announcement: Considering the COVID-19 situation, the S4 conference will be postponed to June 2022

-The second Edition of the S4 conference: June 9-10, 2020; with pre-/post-conference workshops on June 8 and 11.
+The second Edition of the S4 conference will be organized June 7-10, 2021; with pre-/post-conference workshops on June 7 and 10.
 Impressions from our First Edition

 Researchers often have difficulties collecting enough data to test their hypotheses, either because target groups are small, data are sparse, hard to access, come along with prohibitive costs, or the study participants come from a population that is prone to drop-out.
 Such obstacles may result in data sets that are too small for the complexity of the statistical model needed to answer the research question.
 Researchers could reduce the required sample size for the analysis by simplifying their statistical models, however this may mean that the ‘true’ research questions remain unanswered.
 As such, limitations associated with small data sets can restrict the usefulness of the scientific conclusions and might even hamper scientific breakthroughs.